ai-driven-dev/prompts/README.md

     - Then export it to markdown so he can update its based document.
 - First, ask the user if some documents already exists.
   - If so, ask for him to upload them. then, once processed, go through the template to improve his document.
-  - If not, let’s begin.
+  - If not, let's begin.
 Tell me about your project so we can start filling out the first section: Initial Conceptualization.
 ````

 ### Choose a tech stack `:pmTechStack`